SocietyForArtisticResearch/rc-pandoc-help/01-profile.md

 ### Create Exposition

 By clicking "Create exposition" you can create a new exposition object which will be opened in the RC exposition workspace editor.
-It is also possible to import expositions.
-Note that only expositions exported from the RC can be imported.
+The title and abstract fields are obligatory.
+You can change these details later by choosing ☰ > __edit details__, or in the __workspace editor__ by clicking the title of your research (at the top of you screen).

 ### Add Work